pydantic/pydantic/docs/index.rst

     details.
 :orm_mode: allows usage of :ref:`ORM mode <orm_mode>`
 :alias_generator: callable that takes field name and returns alias for it
+:keep_untouched: tuple of types (e. g. descriptors) that won't change during model creation and won't be included in the model schemas.

 .. warning::